 Leadership skills, and the ability of effective leaders to demonstrate adaptability in times of crisis, are more important than ever right now.
 As businesses adjust to COVID, once in a lifetime winter storms, and other unusual conditions, strong leaders are critical to the business.

 The world as we know it is rapidly changing and leaving leaders with only two options: Get with the program or get left behind.
 As we all adjust to a new sense of normalcy, especially at work, here are five ways leaders of teams can adapt their soft skills.

 Step 1: Practice Resilient Communication

-Communication is one of, if not the most important, skills for leaders.
+Communication is one of the most important skills for leaders.
 As someone who’s worked in her fair share of corporate roles for many companies, I’ve seen the good and the bad.
 During a pandemic or during any crisis, communication is paramount.

 “Resilient communication can feel vibrant, honest, sometimes vulnerable, but also liberating because we can fully express what we mean and be respectful and hear what others have to say without jumping to conclusions or feeling defensive.
 By expressing our vulnerability, we offer others space to open up too.”

 No one wants to work for a company or leader who seems closed off and hard to read.
 To avoid this, be vocal.
 Build trust by showing your employees that you possess exemplary communication skills and are willing to go the extra mile to keep them in the loop, even when you’re unsure of the future.

 We’re all experiencing uncertainty, and that leads to stress.
 What steps can you take to communicate and alleviate this for your people?

 Will the pandemic cause future pay cuts?